Lightstreamer/helm-charts/DEPLOYMENT.md

 ### Adapters

-The Adapters are a crucial components in the Lightstreamer architecture that connect the Lightstreamer Broker to your backend systems.
+Lightstreamer Adapters are custom server-side components attached to the Lightstreamer Broker, whose role is to interface the Lightstreamer Kernel with any data source, as well as to implement custom authentication and authorization logic.

 Each Adapter Set consists of:

 - A **Metadata Adapter**: Handles client authentication, authorization, and item validation
-- One or more **Data Adapters**: Handle real-time data by fetching, transforming, and publishing updates
+- One or more **Data Adapters**: Receive data from back-end systems and forward it to the Kernel for delivery to users

 Lightstreamer Adapters can be implemented in two ways:
 - **In-Process Adapters**: Java classes running within the Lightstreamer Broker's JVM
 - **Remote Adapters**: External processes communicating with the Lightstreamer Broker through the Remote Server API

+See the _The Adapters_ chapter of the [_General Concepts_](https://lightstreamer.com/ls-server/latest/docs/General%20Concepts.pdf) document to learn more about Lightstreamer Adapters.

-To define an Adapter Set, add a new configuration to `adapters` section with the following mandatory settings:
+To define an Adapter Set, add a new configuration to [`adapters`](README.md#adapters) section with the following mandatory settings:

 - [`id`](README.md#adaptersmyadaptersetid): A unique id for the adapter set
 - [`metadataProvider`](README.md#adaptersmyadaptersetmetadataprovider): A Metadata Adapter configuration